 (3) to comply with all applicable statutory requirements for disclosure and divestiture of campaign contributions.

-(C) Any campaign fund surplus shall be returned to the contributors or turned over to the State Treasurer as provided by law.
+(C) Any campaign fund surplus shall be returned to the contributors, contributed to a non-profit organization which is exempt from taxation under Section 501(c)(3), or turned over to the State Treasurer as provided by law.

 Judicial candidates are prohibited from personally soliciting campaign contributions or personally accepting campaign contributions.
 See Rule 4.1(A)(8).
 This Rule recognizes that in many jurisdictions, judicial candidates must raise campaign funds to support their candidacies, and permits candidates, other than candidates for appointive judicial office, to establish campaign committees to solicit and accept reasonable financial contributions or in-kind contributions.